rocfd/brewpitopes/README.md

 Add path to extracted glycosilated positions: ../Projects/your_project/brewpitopes/F_epiglycan/glycosilated_positions.csv
 ```

-19. Use ICM_browser (MOLSOFT) to extract the RSA values for accessibility calculation.
+21. Use ICM_browser (MOLSOFT) to extract the RSA values for accessibility calculation.
-      Download ICM_browser from [http://www.molsoft.com/icm_browser.html](http://www.molsoft.com/icm_browser.html)
+      (Locally) Download ICM_browser from [http://www.molsoft.com/icm_browser.html](http://www.molsoft.com/icm_browser.html)
-      Open the PDB renumbered file of the corresponding protein (step 9).
+      Move the PDB renumbered file of the corresponding protein (step 11) to a local folder.
+      Move the script Compute_ASA.icm to the same local folder.
-      Execute in the command line of the programme the code in Compute_ASA.icm
+      Execute in the command line of the programme ICM Browser the code in Compute_ASA.icm
-      Save results at ../Projects/your_project/brewpitopes/G_episurf
+      Save results at /your/machine/brewpitopes_projects/Projects/your_project/brewpitopes/G_episurf

-20. Extract the buried positions using icm_extractor.R
+22. Extract the buried positions using icm_extractor.R
 ```
 Rscript icm_extractor.R --icm ../Projects/your_project/brewpitopes/G_episurf/icm/rsa.csv --outdir ../Projects/your_project/brewpitopes/G_episurf/
 ```